Generic Name: nivolumab (nye VOL ue mab)

 severe muscle weakness, ongoing pain in your muscles or joints;

-lung problems--new or worsening cough, sudden chest pain or discomfort, wheezing, feeling short of breath;
+lung problems--new or worsening cough, chest pain, feeling short of breath;

 symptoms of brain swelling--confusion, headache, memory problems, hallucinations, neck stiffness, drowsiness, seizure (convulsions);